Developing ascites is a direct result of liver scarring

 Over 7 in 10 cases of ascites is caused by cirrhosis.
-Ascites can present serious complications in people suffering from liver cirrhosis and often indicates end-stage liver disease.
-Liver disease and ascites is often caused by chronic, excess alcohol consumption.
+Ascites can present serious complications in people suffering from liver cirrhosis and often indicate end-stage liver disease.
+Liver disease and ascites are often caused by chronic, excess alcohol consumption.

 Understanding the causes, symptoms and possible treatment options can prevent the issue from deteriorating further.

 What is Ascites?